egedursun/bimod-lab/README.md

 - [ ] **NEW FEATURE IDEA:** Boilerplate knowledge bases for direct integration with assistants.
 - [ ] **NEW FEATURE IDEA:** Text-to-Speech and Speech-to-Text integration for the assistants.
 - [ ] **NEW FEATURE IDEA:** Word Plugin and possibly other MS Office tools to auto-complete and active help.
+- [ ] **NEW FEATURE IDEA:** Drive and dropbox integration for media and document storage & automated transfer within the system and knowledge bases.
 ---